 In psychological terms, a primary reinforcer occurs naturally and does not require any effort to learn that they are needed.
 Therefore, picky eating behavior is not natural to pets because of their biological requirement to consume food to sustain life.
-There are a different variables to consider when a pet displays picky eating behavior:
+Therefore, it’s important to consider several different variables when a pet displays picky eating behavior:

 Medical Condition